Please note the following regulations which apply to Novice Sessions:

 4) Games that are submitted under code 22 are not graded for the NGS and do not issue master points.

 5) Code 11 was reintroduced in April 2017 (it was originally discontinued in 2014).
 Code 11 is charged full UMS and should be used for sessions which are not Novice sessions (as more than 10% of the players have more than 1000 Master Points) but, as supervision is given, it is not appropriate to award Master Points or grade the sessions for NGS.
 Please see here for more details.

 6) Clubs may choose to treat novice games as regular duplicates and submit them under code 10, paying the full UMS rate, to allow master points to be issued and for them to be graded for the NGS.
 Such games will be subject to all the usual requirements of a regular duplicate game, which means they must not be supervised games and no aides-memoire may be used by the players.

-If you require any further clarification then please don’t hesitate to our Club Liaison Officer, Bev Purvis, by emailing email@example.com or calling 01296 317206
+If you require any further clarification then please don’t hesitate to our Club Liaison Officer, Jonathan Lillycrop, by emailing firstname.lastname@example.org or calling 01296 317206